Centre Block: Centre Block project

-Recent history
+Security issues

 On 18 May 1966, Paul Joseph Chartier killed himself as he left a Centre Block washroom by accidentally detonating the bomb he had been preparing to throw onto the floor of the House of Commons from the public galleries to, as he put it in his notes, "exterminate as many members as possible."
 The building's security was heightened; however, tests of this by journalism students that November proved the precautions had been little improved.
 Later, in 1989, Charles Yacoub hijacked a Greyhound Lines bus and drove it up onto Parliament Hill.